-• Permission read when associated with a type of private data and a group indicates that the private data may be read by processes belong to the specific group.
+- Permission read when associated with a type of private data and a group indicates that the private data may be read by processes belonging to the specific group. - Permission update gives the possibility of updating the contents of a store with a new piece of private data. - Permission reference allows to gain access to a reference on private data. - Permission disseminate G λ , when associated with a type of private data, indicates that the private data may be disseminated up to λ times to processes belonging to group G, where λ ranges over natural numbers and ω , with ω being the unlimited number of times. - Permission store allows to define a store process for the storage of private data. - Permission readld allows access to the id of the private data.
+Lack of the readld permission corresponds to the process of anonymisation of private data. - Permission no dissemination (kind), when associated with a certain type of data and a group, disallows the dissemination of the specific type of data outside the scope of the associated group under the reason described by kind. kind ranges over disclosure that denotes a non-disclosure agreement, confidential that denotes a confidentiality relation, and sensitive that denotes sensitive data. - Permission usage{p} defines the right to match private data against constants of type p.

-- Permission update gives the possibility of updating the contents of a store with a new piece of private data. - Permission reference allows to gain access to a reference on private data. - Permission disseminate G $\lambda$ , when associated with a type of private data indicates that the private data may be disseminated up to $\lambda$ times to processes belonging to group G, where $\lambda$ ranges over natural numbers and $\omega$ , with $\omega$ being the unlimited number of times. - Permission store allows to define a store process for the storage of private data. - Permission readld allows access to the id of the private data.
-Lack of the readld permission corresponds to the process of anonymisation of private data. - Permission no dissemination(kind), when associated with a certain type of data and a group, disallows the dissemination of the specific type of data outside the scope of the associated group under the reason described by kind. kind ranges over disclosure that denotes a non-disclosure agreement, confidential that denotes a confidentiality relation, and sensitive that denotes sensitive data. - Permission usage{p} defines the right to match private data against constants of type p. - Permission identify{t} allows the identification of private data against private data with type t.
+- Permission identify{t} allows the identification of private data against private data with type t.
 Typically, we require that t characterises data that are unique for each individual, such as registration numbers and passwords. - Finally, permission aggregate grants the right to aggregate private data.
+Data aggregation takes places when a component in the system hierarchy is allowed to store more than a single piece of private information for the same data subject.